-The ACTIV therapeutic philosophy is based on the International Academy of Orthopedic Medicine's (IAOM) model that successful treatment follows a thorough history, detailed examination, and an accurate assessment of the problem.
+The ACTIV therapeutic philosophy is based on the Interational Academy of Orthopedic Medicine's (IAOM) model that successful treatment follows a thorough history, detailed examination, and an accurate assessment of the problem.
 After a thorough explanation of the problem, the therapist and patient work closely together to achieve a successful outcome.
 Along the way, the therapist teaches the patient specific exercises that target their strength and control deficits.
 Manual therapy is added to almost every treatment session to improve joint or soft tissue mobility and decrease pain.
-This kind of approach takes time, so each one-on-one session can more than one hour.
+This kind of approach takes time, so each one-on-one session can take about 2 hours.
 The focus is on the solution, period.
 This comprehensive and caring approach works especially well with recurrent or chronic cases that have been resistant to other methods.

 The ACTIV concept has been developed by Edward Ash, PT (read more about him under Team ACTIV).
 Ed's focus is on functional movement, injury prevention, and development.